All Episodes

 Now, here's an interesting story.

-The Homeland Security Secretary Michael Sherthoff yesterday said that the tent, which would let the U.S. deport Chinese illegals as they are arrested, will act as a deterrent to other foreign nationals contemplating.
+So Homeland Security Secretary, Michael Shertoff, yesterday said that the tentative agreement, which would let the U.S. deport Chinese illegals as they are arrested, will act as a deterrent to other foreign nationals contemplate.

-How in the world is that gonna happen?
+How in the world is that going to happen?

 Now it's just 39,000 here, but it's 39,000.

-Mr. Chernoff said we can't be in the position any longer where we are paying the burden and bearing the burden for countries that won't cooperate with us and take their own citizens back.
+Mr. Chertoff said, we can't be in the position any longer where we are paying the burden and bearing the burden for countries that won't cooperate with us and take their own citizens back.

 Nobody even wants to try doing this with Mexico.

-And yet here we are, we got these 39,000 illegal Chicoms and want to send them back to the ChICOM government.
+And yet, here we are, we've got these 39,000 illegal SHICOMs and want to send them back to the Chikom government.

 So it can be done, and it is being done.

-I'm telling you folks, there's something about this, and I uh there's a couple news stories that just I can't figure it out.
+And there's a couple news that just can't figure it out.

 Well, when it comes to the SHICOMs, we'll send them right back.